In & Out 4K Ultra HD Blu-ray Review

 - Dancing with Performers: Interview with composer Marc Shaiman.

-- Behind the Scenes Footage: A humorous look at the making of the film.
+- Behind the Scenes Footage: Offers a dated yet amusing look at production.

 Blu-ray.com review by Jeffrey KauffmanRead review here